 There are times when consolidation may not be right for you.

-You can apply on the Direct Consolidation Loans website or if you have direct loans only you can call 1-800-557-7392 to apply.
+You can apply on the Student Loans website or if you have direct loans only you can call 1-800-557-7392 to apply.
 You can also complete a paper application by calling the number above to request the application.
 If you wish to keep prior consolidation loans separate you should apply on-line or with a paper application.
 Once your consolidation has been processed, the Direct Loan Servicer will send you a list of the loans that are included in the consolidation.
 Please review this list carefully to make sure only the loans you asked to be consolidated are being added to the new consolidation loan.